Jigme Tshelthrim Wangyal

 My blogs

-Gender Male
+| Gender | Male |

-Industry Environment
+| Industry | Environment |

-Location Pema Gatshel, BHUTAN, Non-US/Non-Canadian, Bhutan
+| Location | Pema Gatshel, BHUTAN, Non-US/Non-Canadian, Bhutan |

-Links Audio Clip, Wishlist
+| Links | Audio Clip, Wishlist |

-Introduction I am a born-and-trained naturalist.
+| Introduction | I am a born-and-trained naturalist.
 For the love of forests and mountains, I chose to be a forester, which I did very well for two and half decades.
 You can catch me in places where wild animals are found because our addresses are somehow same.
 While managing forest I found no people attending to the needs of herpetofauna, an area I picked up.
-So, I call myself Herpetographer since I have no facilities to conduct research like real herpetologists.
-I engage in herping and if anyone seeks knowledge on this particular group of animals, including aspects of biodiversity, climate, and social science, they can reach out to me at any time.
+However, I call myself just a Herpetographer (although I want to do full herpetology) since I have no facilities to conduct research like true herpetologists.
+Thus, I engage in herping and if anyone seeks knowledge on this particular group of animals, including aspects of biodiversity, climate, and social science, they can reach out to me at any time.
 Rest, I follow Allan Rufus’ dictum “Life is like a sandwich, birth as one slice and death as the other.
 The choices we make in between determine whether our sandwich is enjoyable or unsavoury".
-I have MSc, PG Diploma, PG Certificate, BSc, and a High Standard Professional Certificate, all focused on Nature Conservation and related Ecological and Environmental Sciences.
-If you like me, let me know.
+I have a PhD, an MSc, a PG Diploma, a PG Certificate, BSc, and a High Standard Professional Certificate, all focused on Nature Conservation and related Ecological and Environmental Sciences.
+If you need my service, hire me.
+I am a real deal, no joking.
+If you need me, you need me.
+Love! |

-Favorite Movies National Geographic movies on species and otherwise movies like Shoot Them Up, Three Idiots, and few others.
+| Favorite movies | National Geographic movies on species and otherwise movies like Shoot Them Up, Three Idiots, and few others. |

-Favorite Music Bon Jovi symphony and other musics that make me sleep when I cannot.
+| Favorite music | Bon Jovi symphony and other musics that make me sleep when I cannot. |

-Favorite Books Any Herpetological Books, The Deer and Tiger by George Schaller and other books on wildlife conservation.
+| Favorite books | All sorts of books that helps me to love nature and work for nature.
+Include all sorts of Herpetological Books, The Deer and Tiger by George Schaller and other books on wildlife conservation. |

 You can whistle and steam can whistle, so why do you sing in the shower?